babab/DisPass/manpage.rst

 SUMMARY
 ==============================================================================

-DisPass is a passphrase generator for GNU/Linux, \*BSD, MacOS X and Windows.
+DisPass is a password manager for GNU/Linux, \*BSD, MacOS X and Windows.
+It can be used as any traditional password manager, but has one key difference.
+DisPass does not store your passwords anywhere, so you can never lose them.

-It enables you to generate unique passphrases formed from a master password and a label, helping you get rid of the bad habit of using a single password for multiple websites.
-When using a different passphrase for every website, the chance of abuse of your password on other sites (when a website leaks it) is eliminated.
+It creates strong and unique passphrases formed from a master password and a label (and some optional parameters), helping you get rid of the bad habit of using a single password for multiple websites.

 Dispass is a console application, but also has a simple graphical interface.